TRottinger/discord-randomify/README.md

 It utilizes the discord.py library to integrate smoothly with Discord.

+# Invite
+To invite the bot to your server, use: https://bit.ly/2JqfTQN

 # Usage
 The current bot prefix is !rt.
 You can use !rt help to get started.
 Some of the popular commands: